Head Coach: Tricia Arcaro Turton

 Motivated by community, heritage and boxing, Arcaro Boxing was established in January 2013 in Pratt Park in the Central District.
 Arcaro Boxing Gym celebrated its opening nine months later in The Jefferson building in the Central District, October 2013.
 Coach Tricia plans on training many future champions from the Pacific Northwest in non-competitive, amateur and professional boxing.

 Coach: Jen Hamann

 Prior to boxing, Jen’s passion for the beautiful game lead her to Seattle University to play soccer for their women’s Division 1 soccer team.
 Jen also competed on SU’s track and cross country teams.
-But through injury and tentativeness, Jen didn’t have the college sports career that she had always dreamed of.
+However through injury and tentativeness, Jen didn’t have the college sports career that she had always dreamed of.

 In 2009, Jen discovered boxing and began to compete as an amateur as a way to express herself through sport.
 Through competition, she found a way to physically experience some of the principles she took on in her formal philosophy and psychology studies (Seattle University B.A.
-2009), including the ability to access power, fire and emotion and recognize personal reactions in the ring.
+2009).

 Jen has since had the distinction of becoming the 2013 Continental Champion, 2013 USA National Champion, two-time Washington State Golden Gloves winner and 2013 Outstanding Female Boxer at the Jr. Golden Gloves.
 Due to medical issues, Jen turned professional on July 11th 2014 on an ESPN Fight Night card where she is currently 1-0.